Crasader/Runners-Laravel/docs/install/3_homestead.md

 **3. Initialize homestead in runners**

-To generates a homestead configuration, specific to runners you need to run the foolowing commands on our project directory.
+To generates a homestead configuration, specific to runners you need to run the following commands on our project directory.
-To run this command, you must have install the php dependencies, see [installation](install.md#Install-the-php-dependencies) for more infos.
+To run this command, you must have install the php dependencies, see [installation](1_install.md#Install-the-php-dependencies) for more info's.

 Linux / Mac OS :
 ```sh